Composting Fall Leaves

-When fall comes, time for composting leaves is ideal.
+In the fall, the time for composting leaves is ideal.
 We’ve got lots of them and so instead of going into the landfill, composting leaves are a smart eco-friendly thing to do.
+Compost made with leaves are ideal for fertilizing your trees and shrubs.

-The decomposition of leaves into compost provides a slow release nutrient source for plants when applied in our garden and around our trees and shrubs.
+The decomposition of leaves into compost provides a slow release nutrient source for plants, one of the best organic fertilizers there is.
+Whether growing tomatoes, purple potatoes or roses, compost is ideal when applied in our garden and around our trees and shrubs.

 If you have every stacked up a pile of leaves and hoped for the best?
 You know it’s a slow process.
 Maybe 1-2 years before you get compost that you can use.
 Just stacking leaves in a pile is not the way to compost leaves quickly.